-The National Survey of Sexual Health and Behavior reports that approximately 30% of women have experienced painful sexual intercourse.
-Dyspareunia, as it’s called, is quite common.
+The National Survey of Sexual Health and Behavior reports that approximately 30 percent of women have experienced painful sexual intercourse.
+Dyspareunia, as it’s called, is quite common for women of all ages.
 However, many women are unsure whether the pain they are experiencing is abnormal or not.

-There is no singular answer as to what causes pain during sex.
-The severity and types of pain can range from fleeting to chronic.
+There is no singular answer as to what causes pain during sex or whether it is normal or abnormal.
+The severity and types of pain can range from fleeting to chronic, and is not necessarily caused by one singular thing.
 If you are experiencing pain during or after sex, contact a medical professional at the UrgentMED Network immediately as there could be an underlying health issue.

 This is a form of vaginismus that a woman develops at some point in her life due to a specific event.
 It is specific in its definition that the woman was able to have normal intercourse at some previous point and time.
 Some causes of secondary vaginismus could be infection, menopause, childbirth, or surgery.
 In the instance that the cause has been healed but the muscle spasms persist, it may be that the body has become conditioned to react this way.

 Certain situations or people may trigger this type of vaginismus.
 For example, sexual encounters with certain people may trigger it, but others may not.
 A gynecological exam might cause the muscles to spasm, but inserting a tampon isn’t a problem.
 As the name implies, it’s very situational and varies greatly from person to person.

 This is the most extreme form of global vaginismus.
 It is always present and can be triggered by any object.